NHH's innovation program for master students

 Accommodation: Students are required to organize accommodation themselves.

-NHH has applied for approval of the Innovation School by the Norwegian State Educational Loan Fund (Lånekassen).
-If granted, Norwegian students will be eligible for funding from the Norwegian State Educational Loan Fund to cover tuition, two months of basic support and travel expenses.
-We eagerly await approval.
+The Innovation School yearly applies for approval of the from the Norwegian State Educational Loan Fund (Lånekassen).
+If granted, Norwegian students are eligible for funding.
+In 2021 the Innovation School was approved by the Norwegian State Educational Loan Fund and students were eligible for financial support.

 International student are usually not eligible for loans and scholarships from the Norwegian State Educational Loan Fund.